facebook/create-react-app/packages/react-scripts/template/README.md

 You can, however, create more top-level directories.<br>
 They will not be included in the production build so you can use them for things like documentation.

+If you have Git installed and your project is not part of a larger repository, then a new repository will be initialized resulting in an additional `.git/` top-level directory.

 ## Available Scripts

 In the project directory, you can run: